 - The Church of St Paul (Barriere) worships at 11:00 am in the Church of St Paul, Barriere (4464 Barriere Town Rd., Barriere, BC).

-Currently, we are asking those who attend worship to wear masks and to be mindful of keeping a physical distance of two metres in most circumstances.
+Currently, we are encouraging those who attend worship to wear masks and to be mindful of keeping a physical distance of two metres in most circumstances.
 Those speaking to the entire congregation may remove their masks.
 Offerings are collected in a basket at the entrance to the church.
 We ask that people who are not feeling well to refrain from attending.

 While we have in-person worship services, prerecorded video services will not be posted to our YouTube channel.
 Sufficient resources are not available to provide both in-person and on-line services.